 Third, only sterile ultrasound gel should be used in conducting the ultrasound in areas with mucosal contact or where mucosal trauma is likely to occur, such as in the case of transvaginal ultrasound procedures, transesophageal echocardiogram (TEE), and transrectal ultrasound procedures, the last two of which are conducted without a biopsy.

-The FDA also has several recommendations to healthcare facilities.
+The FDA also has several recommendations for healthcare facilities.
 They deemed unopened gels or packets or containers marked as sterile as the only sterile ultrasound gel.

 They also recommended for all clinicians to evaluate clinical practice standards and policies to ensure that only sterile gel is used in procedures that require it.